fallen-icarus/cardano-loans/README.md

 - **Multi-Collateral Loans:** Borrowers can use a basket of assets as collateral for a loan, with no limit to the number of assets that can be included.
 - **Customizable Collateralization:** Lenders and borrowers can agree to any collateral level they choose by setting the relative asset values.
-This enables over-collateralized, fully-collateralized, under-collateralized, and even fully unsecured loans.
+This enables over-collateralized, under-collateralized, and even unsecured loans.
-- **Collateral Swapping:** Lenders can choose to make an offer more attractive by enabling the `collateralIsSwappable` flag, which allows the borrower to substitute different types of accepted collateral during the loan's lifetime, provided the total value requirement is still met.
+- **Collateral Swapping:** Lenders can choose to make an offer more attractive by enabling the `collateralIsSwappable` flag, which allows the borrower to substitute different types of accepted collateral during the loan's lifetime, provided the total collateral value requirement is still met.

 ## Ecosystem Synergies and Strategic Impact

-Beyond its core functionality, the Cardano-Loans protocol is designed as a foundational primitive that unlocks latent value and solves critical challenges across the entire Cardano ecosystem.
-Its unique features create powerful, positive-sum synergies with other emerging projects.
+The Cardano-Loans protocol unlocks latent value and solves critical challenges across the entire Cardano ecosystem.
+Its unique features create powerful, positive-sum synergies with other emerging
+projects:

 ### 1. Supercharging RealFi and Impact Investing